-Nothing can prepare you for the sensation of your first steps on the ice.
+Nothing can prepare you for the first time you take a step on Antarctica’s ice.
 Hearing the crunch underfoot and experiencing the timelessness of this magnificent white continent.
 Your journey to Antarctica begins right here.

 - Flakland / Malvinas Islands